blossomcommunity/template/readme.md

 ### Inhibitors

 Inhibitors are a way of ensuring a certain condition is met before a command is executed.
-They are ran in order if you pass an array.
+They can even be async!

 Here's an example: